How to Set Retention Period in OneDrive for Business?

 Users with a SharePoint Online license get a OneDrive for Business site to store their contents in Office 365.
 When a user leaves the company, the user account is deleted from the Active Directory, and it gets synchronized to Microsoft 365 environment.
-Then the OneDrive cleanup job runs and the OneDrive site is marked for deletion.
-When a OneDrive for the Business site collection is scheduled for deletion, the ownership of the site is transferred to the manager of the user.
-In case, the Manager Property is missing for the user account profile that is being deleted, then the OneDrive cleanup job tries to send an Email notification to “Secondary Owner” if it is populated.
+Then the OneDrive cleanup job runs, and the OneDrive site is marked for deletion.
+When a OneDrive for the Business site collection is scheduled for deletion, the site’s ownership is transferred to the user’s manager.
+In case the Manager Property is missing for the user account profile that is being deleted, then the OneDrive cleanup job tries to send an Email notification to “Secondary Owner” if it is populated.

-The manager or the secondary owner will receive an email notification about the OneDrive site, and that the OneDrive will be deleted at the end of the retention period.
+The manager or the secondary owner will receive an email notification about the OneDrive site and that the OneDrive will be deleted at the end of the retention period.
 They’ll get a second email notification Seven days before the retention period expires.
 After 7 days, the OneDrive for the deleted user is moved to the site collection recycle bin and kept for an additional 93 days.
-The default retention period for OneDrive sites that are marked for deletion is 30 days, and you can extend the retention period either in the OneDrive admin center or by using PowerShell.
+The default retention period for OneDrive sites marked for deletion is 30 days.
+You can extend the retention period either in the OneDrive admin center or by using PowerShell.

 Set Retention Period in OneDrive for Business

 To set the number of days to retain a OneDrive site after a user account is marked for deletion, follow these steps:

 - Login to SharePoint Admin center at https://YourDomain-Admin.SharePoint.com

 - Click on the “Settings” link under the left navigation

 - In the settings page, click on “Retention” next to “OneDrive” App.
 The retention settings have the number of days to retain the OneDrive after a user account is deleted.